Parmesan Chicken

 Between the parades and the pyrotechnics will be family reunions, neighborhood potlucks, church picnics, riverside barbecues and community fairs – all laden with summer bounty!

-It’s no wonder that food-wise, the Fourth of July is the second-busiest holiday, after Christmas, for supermarkets.
+It’s no wonder that food-wise, the Fourth of July is the second-busiest holiday for supermarkets.
+The busiest?
+Christmas!

 Hands-on time: 15 minutes